-Whip up a quick and healthy snack or appetizer with this Instant Pot Baba Ganoush recipe!
-Similar to hummus in flavour but not in FODMAPs, baba ganoush (also sometimes written as baba ghanouj or baba ghanoush) is a Lebanese roasted eggplant dip typically served as an appetizer.
+Whip up a quick and healthy snack or appetizer with this Low FODMAP Instant Pot Baba Ganoush (Eggplant Dip) recipe!
+Similar to hummus in flavor but not in FODMAPs, baba ganoush (also sometimes written as baba ghanouj or baba ghanoush) is a Levantine roasted eggplant dip typically served as an appetizer.
 Traditionally made by roasting the eggplant on a grill or in the oven, making this baba ganoush in the Instant Pot saves gobs of time and effort.
-It’s also Paleo, Whole30 and low FODMAP.
+It's also low FODMAP, low carb, Keto, Paleo, and Whole30 compliant.

 This Instant Pot Baba Ganoush recipe is dedicated to my dear friend, Carrie, whose amazing friendship story I will share in this post.